-It can be difficult to work out what is what.
-To help you plan and prepare we have summarised some of the indicators to review based on our experience of dealing with both the partnership and individual members.
+It can be difficult to work out whether a partner is self employed or employed.
+To help you we have summarised some of the indicators based on our experience of dealing with both partnerships and individual partners or members.

 Partners who can establish they are self employed for tax purposes will pay less overall tax than the equivalent employee.
 But, HMRC have clamped down on abuse.
-There is no difference in tax treatment between LLPs and old style partnerships.
+There is no difference in tax treatment between LLPs and other types of partnerships.
 There is no statutory definition of partner or member of an LLP.

 Anti avoidance tax legislation applicable to all partners

 HMRC has laid down strict conditions to be satisfied in order to be treated as self employed for tax purposes.
 To be treated as self employed a partner of any partnership must satisfy at least one out of the following three tests.

 1. The partner’s draw or salary is not entirely fixed